-An Inferior Vena Cava filter (IVC filter) is a tiny medical device that is implanted into the large vein which returns blood from the body to the heart.
-This vein is also known as the Vena Cava.
+An inferior vena cava filter (IVC filter) is a tiny medical device that is implanted into the large vein which returns blood from the body to the heart.
+This vein is also known as the vena cava.
 The IVC filter is intended to “catch” any blood clots that may break away from arteries or veins before they travel through the heart to the lungs and become a deadly pulmonary embolism.
-The IVC filter is used in patients who are at risk of pulmonary embolism due to deep vein thrombosis (DVT) or other clotting disorder.
+The IVC filter is used in patients at risk of a pulmonary embolism due to deep vein thrombosis (DVT) or other clotting disorders.

-The Inferior Vena Cava is the largest vein in the human body.
+The inferior vena cava is the largest vein in the human body.
 It is the pathway that “used” blood travels from the body to the right side of the heart where it is pumped to the lungs to be re-oxygenated.
-From the lungs it returns to the left side of the heart where it is pumped again to provide oxygen and nutrients to body tissues.
+From the lungs, the blood returns to the left side of the heart where it is pumped again to provide oxygen and nutrients to body tissues.

-People with certain medical conditions such as deep vein thrombosis (DVT) and other clotting disorders may develop blood clots which can break off and travel to the lungs.
+People with certain medical conditions, such as deep vein thrombosis (DVT) and other clotting disorders, may develop blood clots that can break off and travel to the lungs.
 A blood clot that travels to the lungs is known as a pulmonary embolism and may result in near-immediate death.

-The Bard Recovery filter and Bard G2 filter have been named as two retrievable IVC filters that are prone to failure.
-The Recovery filter was the first-generation filter, introduced in 2003.
-The second generation or G2 was introduced in 2005, intended to replace the Recovery device.
+The Bard Recovery filter and Bard G2 filter have been named as two of the retrievable IVC filters that are prone to failure.
+The Recovery filter was the first-generation filter and was introduced in 2003.
+The second generation, or G2, was introduced in 2005.
+The G2 was intended to replace the Recovery device.

 Between 2005 and 2010, the FDA received 921 reports of serious adverse events involving IVC filters including reports of:

 - Device migration or movement to another area